Lumieducation/H5P-Nodejs-library/README.md

 1. Download the [Core Files](https://github.com/h5p/h5p-php-library/archive/1.24.0.zip) and place them into a folder called `h5p/core` in your project.
 2. Download the [Editor Files](https://github.com/h5p/h5p-editor-php-library/archive/1.24.0.zip) and place them into a folder called `h5p/editor` in your project.

-You must add a route to your implementation that serves the static files found under `h5p/core` and `h5p/editor` to the endpoint configured in `config.libraryUrl` .
-(See the [express-example](examples/express.js#L79))
+You must add a route to your implementation that serves the static files found under `h5p/core` and `h5p/editor` to the endpoint configured in `config.libraryUrl`.
+The out-of-the-box Express adapter already includes a route for this.

+### Creating content views

+While the AJAX communication between the actual H5P editor client (running in the browser) and the server (this application) can be fully handled by the Express adapter, you must still create custom views for these purposes:

+-   View that is shown when creating new content
+-   View that is shown when editing existing content
+-   View for deleting content
+-   View that lists existing content
+-   View that plays content

+The reason why you have to do this on your own is that this library is unaware of other data that your system might attach to a piece of content (e.g. access rights, tags).
+If you want any custom UI elements around the editor and player (which is highly likely), you must put this into the views.
+Check out the example for how to write custom views.

 ### Writing custom interface implementations